furkanaliunal/Lethal-Company-Modloader/README.md

 ## 🎮 **How To Use**

 Just download the runnable file (.exe) and double click on it to run.
-Once the CLI menu is open, continue with selecting install opinion.
+Once the application is started, continue with pressing *update* option.
 Once installation is done, you are ready to play the game!

 ## 🪄 **Required Tools To Develop**